 The Department of Speech and Hearing Science is an academic unit within the College of Arts & Sciences, Division of Social and Behavioral Sciences.
 It offers BA, MA-SHS, MA-SLP, AuD and PhD degrees.
-The Department is composed of the faculty and staff listed on the https://example.com/homepage-directory.
+The Department is composed of the faculty and staff listed on the department website directory.